gabrielfu/agora/README.md

 #### Binary Release

-For Windows, MacOS and Linux, you can ownload from [GitHub release page](https://github.com/gabrielfu/agora/releases)
+For Windows, MacOS and Linux, you can download from [GitHub release page](https://github.com/gabrielfu/agora/releases)

 #### Install from Source